All Episodes

 Benghazi is a Rosetta Stone for everything that's been going on for the last 20 years.

-I'm Leon Mayfock from Prologue Projects and Pushkin Industries.
+I'm Leon Mayfook from Prologue Projects and Pushkin Industries.

-This is Fiasco Benghazi.
+This is Fiasco, Benghazi.

 What difference at this point does it make?

-Yeah, that's right.
+Yes, that's right.

-Listen to Fiasco Benghazi on the iHeartRadio app, Apple Podcasts, or wherever you get your podcasts.
+Listen to Fiasco, Benghazi, on the iHeartRadio app, Apple Podcasts, or wherever you get your podcasts.

-All right, 25 to the top of the hour, 800-941 Sean.
+All right, 25 to the top of the hour, 800-941.

 The Epic Times today has an interesting tidbit.

-The inspector general of the Capitol Police has told lawmakers that the forces' response to the January 6th breach at the Capitol was obstructed when a senior official ordered the officers not to use their most powerful weapons due to a lack of training with the equipment.
+The Inspector General of the Capitol Police has told lawmakers that the forces' response to the January 6th breach at the Capitol was obstructed when a senior official ordered the officers not to use their most powerful weapons due to a lack of training with the equipment.

-They've been they've been trying to stop police in Minnesota this week during the height of all this unrest that's been going on there from using traditional methods and means of crowd disbursement, which is tear gas and rubber bullets.
+They've been trying to stop police in Minnesota this week during the height of all this unrest that's been going on there from using traditional methods and means of crowd disbursement, which is tear gas and rubber bullets.

 We have, you know, hundreds of thousands of people that are in town to hear the president talk, and they're going to march to the Capitol.